Norman Manley: Political career

 After the war, Manley was admitted to the bar in England in 1921, and returned to Jamaica in 1922, continuing to practise law as a barrister.

 In the years of the Great Depression, and during the troubles of 1938, Manley identified with the workers, donating his time and advocacy to assist them.
 In September of that year, Manley co-founded the People's National Party, which was tied to the Trade Union Congress and later the National Workers Union.
 The PNP supported the trade union movement including the Bustamante Industrial Trade Union, then led by Bustamante.
 At the same time, Manley worked for Universal Adult Suffrage.

 In 1943, Bustamante split from the PNP, and formed his own party, called the Jamaica Labour Party (JLP).
 After suffrage was approved in 1944, Manley had to wait ten years (two terms) before his party was elected to office.
 In the 1944 elections, the JLP won an 18 percent majority of the votes over the PNP, as well as 22 seats in the 32-member House of Representatives.
 The PNP won 5 seats and 5 were gained by other, short-lived parties.
 Bustamante took office as the unofficial leader of government.

 The 1949 Jamaican general election was much closer.
 The PNP received more votes (203,048) than the JLP (199,538), but the JLP secured more seats; 17 to the PNP's 13.
 Two seats were won by independents.
 The voter turnout was 65.2%.

-In 1954, the PNP expelled Richard Hart, a Marxist, and three other PNP members for their (alleged) communist views.
+In the year of 1954, the PNP expelled Richard Hart, a Marxist, and three other PNP members for their (alleged) communist views.
 The other three members were Frank Hill, Ken Hill and Arthur Henry, and they were collectively referred to as "the four H's".

 Hart and the other members of "the four H's" were very active in the trade union movement in Jamaica.
 In the 1940s and 1950s.
 Hart worked as a member of the executive committee of the Trade Union Council from 1946 to 1948.
 He served as Assistant Secretary of the Caribbean Labour Congress from 1945 to 1946 and Assistant Secretary from 1947 to 1953.

 In the 1955 Jamaican general election, the PNP won for the first time, securing 18 out of 32 seats.
 The JLP ended up with 14 seats, and there were no independents.
 The voter turnout was 65.1%.
 As a result, Norman Manley became the new chief minister.

 The 1959 Jamaican general election was held on 28 July 1959, and the number of seats was increased to 45.
 The PNP secured a wider margin of victory, taking 29 seats to the JLP's 16.